FILM BOOK OF FEAR: The Day The Earth Stood Still (1951)

 1951 featured quite a few entries in the alien invasion genre, two in particular that are two of the all-time best science fiction films ever released!
-The first one is THE THING FROM ANOTHER WORLD (see my coverage HERE) and the second is THE DAY THE EARTH STOOD STILL, directed by Robert Wise and starring Michael Rennie and Patricia Neal.
+The first one is THE THING FROM ANOTHER WORLD (check out my blog FILM BOOK OF FEAR: THE THING FROM ANOTHER WORLD) and the second is THE DAY THE EARTH STOOD STILL, directed by Robert Wise and starring Michael Rennie and Patricia Neal.

 The movie starts with reports of a mysterious object orbiting the Earth.
 The flying saucer lands in Washington and it’s occupant, Klaatu (played by Michael Rennie), has a message for the world.
 Though he comes in peace it doesn’t take long for a jumpy military person to shoot him in the arm.
 Klaatu is not alone though.
 His companion Gort, a giant robot, immediately shows off the alien’s power by using his eye beams to render the military helpless by melting down all of the weapons.
 Klaatu is brought to a nearby hospital and taken care of but it is quickly obvious that he is a prisoner.